krishna-agr3000/plant-disease-detector/README.md

 the datast i used is from keggle, you can find the dataset on the below link https://drive.google.com/drive/folders/1LqzNweCZWrNgHkwG7qZNvwp1aiZi7s2R?usp=sharing

+this repo has
+trained model
-this repo has trained model , untrained model with image preprossing , model tesing notebook and some test images
+untrained model with image preprossing model tesing notebook  test_model.ipynb some test images